Cards’ Pujols hits 700th home run, 4th player to reach mark

 Pujols connected twice on the same night New York Yankees slugger Aaron Judge remained on deck for home run history.
 He remained at 60 homers, just short of tying Roger Maris’ AL mark of 61 in 1961, in a win at Yankee Stadium.

-The Cardinals extended their lead to 8-0 in the fifth on Dylan Carlson’s RBI double and Lars Nootbaar’s two-run homer.
-They added two more runs in the seventh on Juan Yepez’s solo shot and Nootbaar’s RBI single.

-Pujols struck out swinging in his first at-bat against Heaney and grounded out to short in the sixth.
-He was replaced in the eighth by pinch-hitter Alec Burleson, who homered.

-José Quintana (6-6) got the victory.
+Jose Quintana (6-6) got the victory.
 He scattered five hits over 6 2/3 innings and struck out six.
-Heaney (3-3) took the loss.

 Pujols snapped a tie with Alex Rodriguez for fourth on the career list when he hit career homer No. 697 against Pittsburgh on Sept.
 11.